clojurewerkz/cassaforte.docs/articles/cassandra_concepts.md

 This can be split into two parts: _Service Discovery_ and _Failure Detection_.
-Service discovery comes into play when you set up a fresh node, add it to the cluster.  data gets replicated to that node and it starts receiving requests.
+Service discovery comes into play when you set up a fresh node, add it to the cluster.
+Data gets replicated to that node and it starts receiving requests.
 When the node is was taken down for maintenance, or fails due to an error, this should be detected as quickly as possible by other members of the cluster.